David-Seis/TSUG/README.md

 - <p><b>Our May meeting </b> is on the 21st at 6 PM - Join us for a session on an intro to PowerBI by our very own Kate Boss!
 We look forward to seeing you all there!</p>

 > <b>About us</b>
 <p>We are a collection of Data Platform professionals in the Tampa Bay Area, associated with the <a href="https://www.microsoft.com/en-us/sql-server/community?activetab=pivot:sqlservertab">Microsoft Azure Data Global Network of User Groups</a>.
 We meet every month on the third Tuesday at 6PM.
-If you are interested in joining or presenting with us, please contact David or Buck and we will get you on the calendar!
+If you are interested in joining or presenting with us, please contact David, Buck or Kate and we will get you on the calendar!

 > <b>Meetings</b>
 <p>
 <strong>NEW MEETING LOCATION</strong>
 We meet in-person on the third Tuesday of every month for about an hour and a half, at the <a href="1150 Assembly Dr Suite 500, Tampa, FL 33607">KForce Building</a> right next 275 on Dale Mabry.
-Parking will be **FREE** at the connected <a href="https://www.google.com/maps/place/Waterview+Garage/@27.9538456,-82.5051155,17.96z/data=!4m6!3m5!1s0x88c2c37578d922b1:0x5d026ed7c0f72883!8m2!3d27.9538946!4d-82.5030202!16s%2Fg%2F11nmnpj8vy?entry=ttu">Waterview parking garage</a>
+Parking will be <strong>FREE</strong> at the connected <a href="https://www.google.com/maps/place/Waterview+Garage/@27.9538456,-82.5051155,17.96z/data=!4m6!3m5!1s0x88c2c37578d922b1:0x5d026ed7c0f72883!8m2!3d27.9538946!4d-82.5030202!16s%2Fg%2F11nmnpj8vy?entry=ttu">Waterview Parking Garage</a>

 Some notes for parking:
 - Park on the 3rd floor or above